RalfMikut/COVID-19/README.md

 # COVID-19
 Software for the analysis of COVID-19 data

-COVID19_Deutschland.xls          - Data and code for R estimation 20200511_Nowcasting_Zahlen.xlsx  - Data and code for R estimation, fixed version from an earlier revision
+COVID19_Deutschland.xls          - Data and code for R estimation, updated daily

+COVID19_Deutschland_20200517.xls - Data and code for R estimation, fixed version from May 17